By Prophetic Politics | Listen | 51m

 Read morePODCAST: Where the Gospel Meets Politics #30

-In a polished Radiolab (NPR) style presentation complete with commentary interspersed with interviews and upbeat music the hosts expertly tell the story of polarization and its two main effects on Christians.
+In a polished Radiolab (NPR) style presentation complete with commentary interspersed between interviews and upbeat music hosts Jesse Eubanks and Lachlan Coffey expertly tell the story of polarization, specifically negative polarization, and its two preeminent effects on Christians.
+First, it creates a sense of political homelessness which results in silence and Christians disengaging from the…

 Read more